 When you’re preparing for your move to China, one of the key things to check off your “to do” list is to download and install a VPN.
 But not just any VPN.
 Trust me when I say that you need to find the best VPN for China expats, one that serves the China expat market by constantly out-maneuvering Chinese censorship.
-I’d like to offer some recommendations for the best VPN for expats in China, updated for September 2019.
+I’d like to offer some recommendations based on my experience of the best VPN for expats in China as of November 2019.

 After more than a decade living and traveling around China, I’ve had to learn a few things the hard way, particularly as it relates to the internet in China.